 To provide pretrial services to defendants in the Dane County Criminal Courts.
-As Agents of the Court, we strive to increase public protection through the supervision of bail conditions, referrals to community resources and support, and opportunities for positive change, no matter the outcome of their case.
+As Agents of the Court, we strive to increase public protection through the supervision of bail conditions, provide referrals to community resources and support, and offer opportunities for positive change, no matter the outcome of their case.
 As Social Workers, we are committed to providing quality services in a respectful manner to our diverse client population.

-- Defendants in Pretrial Services have been charged with alleged crimes and are pending trial, and are innocent of those charges while on bail.
+- Defendants in Pretrial Services have been charged with alleged crimes are pending trial, and are innocent of those charges while on bail.
 Defendants may have misdemeanor and/or felony charges pending.
 Defendants have to be referred to the program by a judge or court commissioner.
-The court provides the defendant with Pretrial Services, as an alternative to cash bail, or in some cases as a condition of them posting cash bail, while their case is pending.
+The court provides the defendant with Pretrial Services, as an alternative to cash bail, or in some cases as a condition of them posting cash bail while their case is pending.

-- If ordered into the program, defendants are required to report to the Pretrial Services office (211 S Carroll St Suite 210, Madison) (Map) as directed by the court and will meet with their assigned social worker.
+- If ordered into the program, defendants are required to report to the Pretrial Services office (215 S Hamilton Street Room 5052, Madison) (Map-English) (Map-Spanish) as directed by the court and will meet with their assigned social worker.

-- Defendant must voluntarily agree to participate with all rules/requirements of Pretrial Services and comply with all other court orders and conditions of bail, and must sign a release of information that outlines that information shared with DCPS can be shared with the court, the District Attorneys’ Office and Defense counsel.
+- Defendant must voluntarily agree to participate with all rules/requirements of Pretrial Services and defendant must comply with all other court orders and conditions of bail, and must sign a release of information that outlines that information shared with DCPS can be shared with the court, the District Attorneys’ Office and Defense counsel.

 Pretrial Services Minimum Supervision Requirements